 It was the third "freedom of navigation operation" or "fonop" conducted during Trump's presidency.
-Neither China's defence ministry nor its foreign ministry immediately responded to a request for comment.

 The operation was the latest attempt to counter what Washington sees as Beijing's efforts to limit freedom of navigation in the strategic waters, and comes as Trump is seeking China's cooperation to rein in North Korea.

 China's foreign ministry said the operation had violated international and Chinese law and seriously harmed Beijing's sovereignty and security.

 "China is very displeased with this and will bring up the issue with the U.S. side," the ministry said in a statement.

 The United States has criticized China's construction of islands and build-up of military facilities in the sea, and is concerned they could be used to restrict free nautical movement.